-FINRA encourages engagement with its stakeholders through its advisory and ad hoc committees, as well as the NAC, District Committees, the FINRA Board and the Foundation Board.
-Specifically, FINRA has 15 advisory committees that provide feedback on rule proposals, regulatory initiatives and industry issues.
-FINRA also consults with 16 ad hoc committees that address specific subject-matter issues.
+FINRA has 15 advisory committees that provide feedback on rule proposals, regulatory initiatives and industry issues.
+In addition, FINRA consults with 16 ad hoc committees created by various departments on specific subject-matter issues.
 The FINRA Board includes both industry and public members who offer their unique perspectives in their oversight of management in the administration of FINRA's affairs and the promotion of FINRA's goals and objectives.
-In addition, the Foundation Board directs the FINRA Foundation, a non-profit foundation furthering FINRA's investor protection goals by helping empower underserved Americans with the knowledge, skills and tools to make sound financial decisions throughout life.
+In addition, the Foundation Board directs the FINRA Investor Education Foundation, a non-profit foundation furthering FINRA's investor protection goals by helping empower underserved Americans with the knowledge, skills and tools to make sound financial decisions throughout life.

-FINRA conducts annual elections to fill member firm positions on the FINRA Board, NAC, District Committees and the regional representative seats on the Small Firm Advisory Committee (SFAC).
+FINRA conducts elections each year to fill member firm positions on its five Regional Committees, the NAC, the Small Firm Advisory Committee (SFAC) and the FINRA Board.
 The FINRA Board appoints the remainder of the advisory committee members and FINRA staff selects ad hoc committee members.
 In addition, the Foundation Board members are appointed by FINRA.

-This Notice provides (i) an overview of the vacancies to be filled in 2018 either by election or appointment; (ii) a description of responsibilities for the various bodies; and (iii) a summary of how eligible individuals can become candidates for appointment or election.
+This Notice provides: (i) an overview of each elected or appointed vacancy to be filled in 2019; (ii) a description of responsibilities for the various bodies; and (iii) a summary of how eligible individuals can become candidates for appointment or election.

-For the positions listed in this Notice, FINRA will announce detailed nomination and election procedures in an Election Notice at the start of the various elections throughout the year.
+FINRA will announce detailed nomination and election procedures for the elected positions discussed in this Notice in an Election Notice at the start of the various elections throughout the year.
 In addition, the FINRA Board annually reviews and approves the membership of the advisory committees in May.
-There are also periodically mid-year vacancies that must be filled.1
+There are also periodically mid-year vacancies that must be filled.